 When he helps her out with the bath tokens, she politely regards him with a bow and moves on.
 When he tries forcing more bath tokens on her, she tells him she doesn’t need them and returns to help her parents.
 And when he starts calling for her madly in a stupor of gluttony, she rejects his advances yet again and goes to help her actual friend, Haku.

-I get this is a hot take, but I urge you to rewatch Spirited Away again and tell me I’m wrong.
+I get this is a take, but I urge you to rewatch Spirited Away again and tell me I’m wrong.
 I’ll be waiting.